 Travel throughout the city of Decatur in search of history, hauntings, crime scenes, scandals and spirits!
 Join us for a journey back into the history of one of America's most haunted towns and discover not only our favorite haunted places, but new locations of crime, infamy and spirits that have never been featured on the tours before.
-Re-invented in 2009, experience Haunted Decatur in a way that you've never done before!
 Popular with ghost buffs and history enthusiasts alike and includes new and favorite haunted locations!
-Lasts approximately 3 hours. $30 per person.
+Lasts approximately 3-4 hours. $30 per person.

 Based on the book Haunted Alton by Troy Taylor, Alton Hauntings Tours offers an entertaining and spine-tingling trip into the unknown, taking visitors to the most authentic haunted places in Alton.
 Uncover the eerie folklore, ghostly tales and documented haunted spots on a three-hour walking tour of the city’s most haunted sites.
 Visitors will see sites that have become nationally known, like the old Alton penitentiary, First Unitarian Church, Enos Sanitarium and many others.
 The tours have been proven to be popular with ghost enthusiasts and history buffs alike, and nowhere else can you learn as much about the real, haunted history of Alton.
 Walking tours and bus tours are offered during two touring seasons – Spring & Summer and the Haunted Fall Season.
 Private tours are also available for groups of 20 or more.
 Reservations must be made in advance for all tours.